Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

 Figure \ref{fig:RC-10-1} shows the state of the modules of the three implementations of sparse filtering at the end of the training.
 From the plots \ref{fig:RC-10-1}(a)-\ref{fig:RC-10-1}(c) we can immediately verify that sparse filtering with an absolute-value non-linearity preserves cosine neighborhoodness.
 The plots of representation filters show that points with similar angular coordinates fall within the same representation filter.
 The matrix plot shows that points with similar angular coordinates are projected onto very similar representations; in other words, points that originally had a small cosine distance are projected onto almost identical representations.
 On the other hand, from plots \ref{fig:RC-10-1}(d)-\ref{fig:RC-10-1}(i) we can easily see that sparse filtering with an alternative non-linearity does not preserve cosine neighborhoodness.
-The plots of representation filters show that the sigmoid and the ReLU non-linearity do not induce representation cones, but, instead define large regions of the original space to be mapped onto a basis.
-Since these regions are not rigidly bounded (as in the case of the absolute-value non-linearity) several points are indistinctly mapped onto a basis.
+The plots of representation filters show that the sigmoid and the ReLU non-linearity do not induce representation cones, but, instead define large regions of the original space to be mapped onto a basis; several points are thus indistinctly mapped onto a basis.
 The matrix plots show that the representations computed by these alternative sparse filtering modules are not related to the original cosine distances anymore; points originally belonging to the same cluster are mapped to opposite representations, and, vice versa, points originally belonging to different clusters are mapped to identical representations.